-The Department of Biology at Queen’s University invites applications from suitably qualified candidates interested in co-teaching two courses: Animal Physiology (BIOL 339) and Experimental Approaches to Animal Physiology (BIOL401).
-BIOL339 is an on-campus, lecture-based course with an expected enrolment of ~180 students.
-BIOL401 is on-campus, lab-based course with an expected enrolment of ~32 students.
-Candidates should preferably have a Ph.D. and teaching experience at the University level in Biology.
-This is a fall term appointment for the period September 1, 2013 to December 30, 2013.
-The successful candidate will teach lectures focused on neurobiology as part of BIOL339, and help develop and oversee lab-exercises oriented around nerve and muscle biology for BIOL401.
-The collected responsibilities in these two courses total to 12 weeks of teaching and the associated marking.
+The Department of Biology at Queen’s University invites applications from suitably qualified candidates interested in teaching a course in Paleolimnology and Global Environmental Change Biol-527* .
+This is an on-campus, introductory lecture course with an expected enrolment of approximately 14 students.
+Candidates should have a Ph.D and teaching experience at the University level in Paleolimnology.
+This is a fall term appointment for the period September 1, 2015 to December 31, 2015, with classes in session from September 14, 2015 to December 4, 2015.

 The University invites applications from all qualified individuals.
 Queen’s University is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, aboriginal people, persons with disabilities, and persons of any sexual orientation or gender identity.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
 If you require accommodation during this process, please contact: Joanne Surette, email@example.com 613 533 6132

 The academic staff at Queen's University are governed by the Collective Agreement between the Queen's University Faculty Association (QUFA) and the University, which is posted at http://www.queensu.ca/provost/faculty/facultyrelations/qufa/collectiveagreement.html.